kavithaedula/SpringBootV2/README.md

       public class JMXFeaturesTogglingConfiguration {
               // this is empty class , used for just enabling the Mbean }
-  2. create a java to enable the toggling
+  2. create a java class to enable the toggling

   example: